What is Pelvic girdle pain (PGP) and PRGP?

 How it can affect you

-Pelvic pain in pregnancy is known as symphysis pubis dysfunction or PRGP (pregnancy-related pelvic girdle pain) and it can make every day movements such as walking up and down stairs, getting in and out of bed or up and out of a chair pretty uncomfortable.
+Pelvic pain in pregnancy is known as pelvic girdle pain (PGP) or PRGP (pregnancy-related pelvic girdle pain) and it can make every day movements such as walking up and downstairs, getting in and out of bed or up and out of a chair pretty uncomfortable.

 Where does it occur?